-5.4 4 Actions that have been proposed Low priority Medium priority High Priority Very high Priority Don' knov a. • Establish a project team to work on removing barriers to engaging in the political environment - including voting, access to political candidates, manifestos etc. b. • Work with Jersey Community Relations Trust to ensure disabled people have opportunities to be active citizens -for example as jurors, board members and elected representatives С • Youth Inclusion project to continue to promote citizen engagement for young people d • Work with schools to encourage young people with disabilities to participate in the annual Youth Assembly. e) Please suggest any further actions you think will help achieve the priority 'Have equal rig ghts and ex perience e quality'. you are answering any of questions above, please could you also complete the questions see Ip us to know who has responded to the consultation. et out at the end of this s documen t, as this will
+Actions that have been proposed Low priority Medium priority High Priority Very high Priority Don't know а Establish a project team to work on removing barriers to engaging in the political environment - including voting, access to political candidates, manifestos etc. b Work with Jersey Community Relations Trust to ensure disabled people have opportunities to be active citizens -for example as jurors, board members and elected representatives С Youth Inclusion project to continue to promote citizen engagement for young people d Work with schools to encourage young people with disabilities to participate in the annual Youth Assembly.

+e) Please suggest any further actions you think will help achieve the priority 'Have equal rights and experience equality'.

+If you are answering any of questions above, please could you also complete the questions set out at the end of this document, as this will help us to know who has responded to the consultation.